dataset-ninja/dataset-ninja/ABOUT.md

   - No worthless datasets of 10 images
   - Explore labels and statistics
-  - Single JSON format with download link
+  - Single JSON format with a download link
-  - Only free datasets with open license
+  - Free and commercial datasets with a clear license
+  - Convenient search across thousands of datasets and labels
-  - Images, videos and 3D Cloud Points
+  - Images, videos, 3D Cloud Points and DICOMs
   - Regular updates with new data
 </div>